lubeda/EspHoMaTriXv2/README.md

 All the various solutions have their pros and cons.
 I tried some and used AWTRIX for a long time, but I found it lacking in many ways (in my opinion), so I started work on an esphome.io variant.
 Targeted for an optimized and extensible Home Assistant integration without paid blueprints, MQTT broker requirement, or the need to upload files to the ESP board.

-### word of warning
+> [!WARNING]

-Some updates of [esphome](https://esphome.io) will interfere with EspHoMaTriXv2, like the update of esphome to 2023.7.0.
+> Some updates of [esphome](https://esphome.io) will interfere with EspHoMaTriXv2, like the update of esphome to 2023.7.0.
 It made a change to all YAML files necessary.

 ### Compile errors `animation.h` is missing